-Note #2: You can also purchase the 3rd or 4th Edition, though a couple of the articles might be missing and the page numbers will be off.
+Note #2: You can also purchase earlier editions, though a few of the articles might be missing and the page numbers will be off.

 Accommodations

 1. Services to Students with Disability (SSWD)

 "Sacramento State is committed to ensuring an accessible learning environment where course or instructional content are usable by all students and faculty.
 If you believe that you require disability-related academic adjustments for this class, please immediately contact Services for Students with Disabilities (SSWD) to discuss eligibility.
 A current accommodation letter from SSWD is required before any modifications, above and beyond what is otherwise available for all other students in this class will be provided."